SarKaa/jailm8/README.md

 Thanks to the checkra1n team for checkra1n

 Thanks to asineth0 for inspiration and teaching me(without knowing) about squashfs and linux terminal commands

+# For windows users
+After checkra1n for windows is released, jailm8 will become obsolete.
+The extra tools like project sandcastle will not be usable for windows users.
+For this reason, I am making a windows app with several features.
+If you want to try it out, you can find it [here](https://github.com/SarKaa/jailm8-windows)